-Aviation engineering is a branch of engineering which deals with airspace development, airport design, aircraft navigation technologies, and aerodrome planning.
-It also involves the formulation of public policy, regulations, aviation laws pertaining to airspace, airlines, airports, aerodromes and the conduct of air services agreements through treaty.
+Aviation engineering is a branch of engineering that deals with airspace development, airport design, aircraft navigation technologies, and aerodrome planning.
+It also involves the formulation of public policy, regulations, and aviation laws pertaining to airspace, airlines, airports, aerodromes, and the conduct of air services agreements through treaty.

 This branch of engineering is distinct from aerospace engineering which deals with the development of aircraft and spacecraft.

 This is an ideal degree for anyone considering an engineering career in aviation.
 It will prepare you to work in aircraft maintenance, airworthiness, aviation management, logistics, systems integration, design, support, manufacturing, and air transport economics.